 The health authority alone handles tracking, members of the university are not entitled or obliged to do so.

 If an employee is sent home with symptoms of illness such as cough, cold or fever, the University Medical Service recommends immediate surface disinfection of the workplace of the person affected.
 For reasons of prevention, these measures should also be applied to workplaces where the person concerned has been regularly present up to 48 hours before the start of the illness.

 In stressful situations and conflicts in the corona crisis, the Psychosocial Counseling Service for employees can offer advice.
-Until further notice, this service is provided exclusively by telephone.
+Until further notice, this service is provided by telephone or by video conferencing on DFN.conf.
 You can reach the counseling service Mon to Fri from 9:00-12:00, Tel.
 07071-2977563.
-In addition, you can make appointments at any time via the counseling service's e-mail address: karla.polen-beer. @uni-tuebingen
+In addition, you can make appointments at any time via the counseling service's e-mail address: karla.polen-beer. @uni-tuebingen.de

 - on medical questions